metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 First step is to open PowerShell as Administrator and run `gpupdate.exe`, if not working then:

-1. Close down the program which is unable to connect to network completely
+1. Close down the program which is unable to connect to network completely, including system tray.
-2. In GPO select each rule that applies to this program, right click and disable, wait 2 seconds then enable again.
+2. In GPO firewall `SHIFT` select each rule that applies to this program, right click and disable, wait two seconds then enable again.
 3. Open program in question and try again, in most cases this should work.
 4. If not try rebooting system, Windows firewall sometimes just doesn't instantly respect rules.
-5. If still no luck, open rule properties in GPO and under advanced tab allow all interface types, all users or both, however allowing all interfaces or users should be only a temporary measure.
+5. If still no luck, open rule properties in GPO and under `Advanced` tab allow all interface types and allow all users under `Local Principals` tab, however allowing all interfaces or users should be only a temporary measure for troubleshooting.

-**NOTE**: In addition to interfaces shown in GPO there are some hidden network interfaces, until I figure out how to make rules based on those allow them all if this resolves the problem.\
+**NOTE**: In addition to interfaces shown in GPO there are some hidden network interfaces, until I figure out how to make rules based on those allow them all to rule out problem with interfaces.\
 To troubleshoot hidden adapters see [Problematic Traffic](ProblematicTraffic.md)

+Other than this, if problem persists, you'll have to debug the problem, to get started see [MonitoringFirewall.md](/Readme/MonitoringFirewall.md)

 [Table of Contents](#table-of-contents)